ampl/mp/doc/source/features-guide.rst

 by penalties included in the primary or secondary objectives.

 Many solvers can facilitate the formulation; the available functionalities are solver-specific.
-For other solvers, MP :ref:`emulates the blended and hierarchical mutliple-objective capability <multiple-objectives>`.
+For all solvers, MP can :ref:`emulate the blended and hierarchical mutliple-objective capability <multiple-objectives>`.
 Consult the ``obj:multi``
 :ref:`option <solver-options>` documentation
 for the functionalities available in your solver